I read Can't Hurt Me. I applied it wrong.

 Can't Hurt Me book cover by David Goggins: Master Your Mind and Defy the Odds

-After reading Can't Hurt Me, I did what I always do.
-I turned the idea into a system.
+After reading Can't Hurt Me, I did what I always do: I turned the idea into a system.
+I mistook the schedule for the practice, and spent months doing the form instead of the work.

 It looked disciplined.
 It felt serious.
 It felt hard.